flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/fcu.md

 ## Description

-The Flight Control Unit (FCU) provides short-term interface between the Flight Management and Guidance Computer (FMGC) and crew for:
+The Flight Control Unit (FCU) provides short-term interface between the Flight Management and Guidance Computer (FMGC) and the flight crew for:

 -	Engagement of A/P, FD, A/THR
 -	Selection of required guidance modes